Family member is responsible for notifying the State Department

 Learn more →Local hospitals or police notify the nearest U.S. embassy or consulate.
 Consular officers attempt to locate and notify the next of kin.
 The consulate assists with issuing a Consular Report of Death Abroad, arranging repatriation of remains or local burial, and handling personal effects.

-A CRDA is an official document issued by the U.S. Department of State that serves as proof of death for settling estates in the United States.
+A CRDA is an official administrative report of death issued by the U.S. Department of State that serves as proof of death for settling estates in the United States.
 It has the same legal standing as a domestic death certificate for most purposes.
+It is available as a paper document or as an e-CRDA (a PDF with a digital signature from the consular officer and digital seal from the embassy or consulate).
 Processing takes 4 to 6 months depending on the country.

 Call Overseas Citizens Services at 1-888-407-4747 (from the U.S. or Canada) or +1-202-501-4444 (from abroad).
 Both lines are available 24 hours a day, 7 days a week.
 Provide the deceased's name, location, and any details you have.